tonywenuon/reading-progress/reading-record.md

 ## 4. Has-qa: Hierarchical answer spans model for open-domain question answering.

 ### Good aspects:
 This work summarises three different aspects between traditional Reading Comprehension (RC) and open-domain QA.
 1) RC only contains useful paragraph, omitting paragraphs wittout answer string; 2) RC only considers the first answer span; 3) RC assumes the start position and the end position are independent.
 They propose a HAS-QA by using four modules.
-The
+The basic idea is to give different paragraph a probability indicating the quality of the paragraph.
+And then predicting the end position conditioned on top of the start position.
 ### Limitations:
+1. There is no reasoning process between the paragraphs in the model.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzg4MzQyMDUsLTE2NzEwNjE0LC05MzE5Mj
-I2ODcsMTQyNTc0Nzc2NCw3NDUyMDI3NzgsMTUyNjE2OTY2OSwt
-MTQ1ODQyOTkzOV19
+eyJoaXN0b3J5IjpbMTc5NjQ2ODcxMCwtMTY3MTA2MTQsLTkzMT
+kyMjY4NywxNDI1NzQ3NzY0LDc0NTIwMjc3OCwxNTI2MTY5NjY5
+LC0xNDU4NDI5OTM5XX0=
 -->